alvarolorentedev/is-unit-testing-dead/presentation.md

 ---

-### Their last concern is to know if phone is compatible
+### Their last concern is to know if the phone is compatible

 it needs to integrate with external network
  <!-- .element: class="fragment fade-in plain" -->